mosqueteer/CavBench/datasets/readme.md

 # Download CavBench datasets

 The datasets come in two formats, csv and xml.
 The former is more compact than the latter.
-These files are large (about 10GB), so they have to be downloaded from:
+These files are large, so they have to be downloaded from figshare repository:

 [CavBench's datasets](https://figshare.com/authors/Abel_Gomes/7440581)